 As explained earlier, bond prices and bond yield share an inverse relation.

-- Bond funds: These are mutual funds invested primarily in bonds and other debt instruments.
-Units in the bond funds can be sold any time for the current net asset value.
+- Bond funds: A bond fund is a mutual fund invested primarily in bonds and other debt instruments.
+Units in the bond funds can be sold at any time for the current net asset value.

 - Bond ETFs: These are hybrid instruments because they track a bond index in an attempt to replicate its return but they trade on a stock exchange, giving it a stock-like property.
 Examples are bond ETFs are iShare Core U.S. Aggregate Bond ETF, Vanguard Total Bond Market ETF, iShares iBoxx $ Investment Grade Corporate Bond ETF.

 - Bonds are a safe-haven investment option.
 In the eventuality of the company going bankrupt, bondholders have preference over shareholders in recovering the investment made.

 - Bonds yield steady returns, unlike stocks, which can go from generating staggering returns to wiping away all of your investment dollars.
 Bonds, especially the ones guaranteed by the government, fetch steady returns and preserve your principal investment.